Stanley Silverstein

-Stanley Oscar Silverstein (December 24, 1924 – October 20, 2016) was a Polish-born American entrepreneur who was co-founder with his brother Mike of Nina Footwear, a company that manufactures "fashionable but affordable shoes" for women.
+Stanley Oscar Silverstein (December 24, 1924 – October 20, 2016) was a Lithuanian-born American entrepreneur who was co-founder with his brother Mike of Nina Footwear, a company that manufactures "fashionable but affordable shoes" for women.
 Silverstein's 1962 design of a ballerina flat won industry recognition.
 Since its founding in the 1950s, the company has sold more than 250 million pairs of shoes in 20 countries.

 Personal life

 Born in Vilna (now Vilnius, Lithuania) on December 24, 1924, Silverstein moved to Havana, Cuba, with his family as a child, where he attended high school.
 During World War II, Silverstein served in the United States Army after attending the University of Havana.

 A resident of Kings Point, New York, Silverstein was one of the initiators of the Silverstein Hebrew Academy in Great Neck.
 He died in nearby Manhasset on October 20, 2016.
-He was survived by his wife, Raine, and by his four daughters, most of whom were been involved with design and management for the family business.
+He was survived by his wife, Raine, and by his four daughters, most of whom were involved with design and management for the family business.